MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers--kernel-mode-.md

 Breakpoints are used to stop code execution at a particular line of code.
 You can then step forward in the code from that point, to debug that specific section of code.

-To set a breakpoint using a debug command, use one of the following **b** commands:
+To set a breakpoint using a debug command, use one of the following **b** commands.

 <table>
 <colgroup>